testdrivenio/django-aloe-bdd/example_bdd/README.md

     ])
 ```

-Add the `Friendship` model import.
+Add the `Friendship` model import to the file.

 ```python
 from ..models import Friendship
 ```

-Create an API to get a list of the logged-in user's friends.

-First, you create a serializer to handle the representation of the `User` resource.
+Next you create an API to get a list of the logged-in user's friends.
+You create a serializer to handle the representation of the `User` resource.

 **example/serializers.py**